Meetings & Conventions Health & Safety Guidelines

-Public beaches and natural reserves are open for leisure, following social distancing guidelines and with the use of masks when not in the water.
-Competitive activities, including those professional, are not allowed for the time being.
+Public beaches and natural reserves are open only for individual sports, following social distancing guidelines and with the use of masks when not in the water.
+Competitive activities, including those professionals, are not allowed for the time being.

 Marinas are open.
 Recreational boat use is allowed while maintaining a 15-foot distance.
 Docking at beaches and nature reserves is not permitted.

 Some attractions and tours are open.
 Visitors should connect with their tour operators directly for additional information about operation status and specific protocols.